-With the exception of asset-based funding, the group's borrowings are raised by the company, Anglian Water (Osprey) Financing Plc and Anglian Water Services Financing Plc.
+With the exception of asset-based funding, the group's borrowings are raised by Osprey Holdco Limited, Osprey Acquisitions Limited, Anglian Water (Osprey) Financing Plc and Anglian Water Services Financing Plc.
 The treasury function monitors compliance against all financial obligations and it is the group's policy to manage the balance sheet so as to ensure operation within covenant restrictions.